Martin Caps Perfect Day By Winning San Marino MotoGP Sprint - UrduPoint

 Martin Caps Perfect Day By Winning San Marino MotoGP Sprint

-Jorge Martin capped a perfect Saturday by winning the sprint race at the San Marino and Rimini Riviera MotoGP not long after smashing the Misano Adriatico lap record on his way to claiming pole position
+Jorge Martin capped a perfect Saturday by winning the sprint race at the San Marino MotoGP not long after smashing the Misano Adriatico lap record on his way to claiming pole position

-Misano Adriatico, Italy, (APP - UrduPoint / Pakistan Point News - 9th Sep, 2023 ) :Jorge Martin capped a perfect Saturday by winning the sprint race at the San Marino and Rimini Riviera MotoGP not long after smashing the Misano Adriatico lap record on his way to claiming pole position.
+Misano Adriatico, Italy, (APP - UrduPoint / Pakistan Point News - 9th Sep, 2023 ) :Jorge Martin capped a perfect Saturday by winning the sprint race at the San Marino MotoGP not long after smashing the Misano Adriatico lap record on his way to claiming pole position.

-Martin was on pole after chopping the Misano Adriatico lap record clocked by VR46 rider Bezzecchi on Friday by nearly half a second in qualifying on Saturday morning.
+Martin was on pole after chopping the lap record clocked by VR46 rider Bezzecchi on Friday by nearly half a second in qualifying on Saturday morning.

-He will start there again for Sunday's GP and on the evidence of the sprint is a good bet to claim the honours ahead of his principle championship rivals Bezzecchi and Bagnaia, who both rode through pain to claim podium spots.
+He will start there again for Sunday's main event and on the evidence of the sprint is a good bet to claim the honours ahead of his principle championship rivals Bezzecchi and Bagnaia, who both rode through pain to claim podium spots.

 "Today was a great day, pole position with a record.
 I expected it to be more difficult, the first laps," said Martin.